 The Keto Diet is a lifestyle choice.
-And if done right, it is a healthy decision you be glad you made.
+And if done right, it's a healthy decision you be glad you made.

-It will take a little effort and discipline at first, but once you get started, the Keto Diet and the pounds start falling off you will wish you had found this diet years ago.
+At first it'll take a little effort and discipline, but once you get rolling on Keto Diet and the pounds start falling off you'll wish you had found this diet years ago.

-And when you have been Keto for a little longer you can develop that Keto habit.
+And when you've been Keto a little longer you'll develop the Keto habit.
 It will be second nature and you won't even have to think about it.

 Getting started can be easy - read on.

-There is a reason that the Keto diet has been taking the internet by storm...IT WORKS.
+There is a reason the Keto diet has been taking the internet by storm...IT WORKS.